EVPN-VXLAN Configuration

 Configure Port Groups

-For additional details, find the complete Aruba 8325 or 10000 Switch Series Installation and Getting Started Guide on the Aruba Support Portal.
+For additional details, find the Installation and Getting Started Guide for a specific switch model on the Aruba Support Portal.
 Go to the section: Installing the switch > Install transceivers > Interface-Group operation.

 Step 1 On the Configuration menu, select Ports > Ports.